LUC4N3X/LUC4N3X/README.md

 Reliable behavior    → stable defaults, useful logs and practical fallbacks
 ```

-I don't like software that feels confusing, unfinished or overloaded.
-I prefer tools that do their job well, explain what is happening, and stay pleasant to use even when the logic behind them is complex.
+I prefer software that does its job well, stays clear under pressure and still feels good to use.

 ---